William Morris, 1st Viscount Nuffield: Anti-Semitism and support for fascism

 Despite Morris's personal political beliefs, the workers employed in his factories that organised against their low pay and harsh working conditions would contribute to ushering a wave of left wing political activism across Oxford during the 1930s.

 Attempted kidnap

-In May 1938 a serial blackmailer, Patrick Tuellman, tried to kidnap Morris for a £100,000 ransom.
+In May 1938, a serial blackmailer, Patrick Tuellman, tried to kidnap Lord Nuffield for a £100,000 ransom.
 But Tuellman had an accomplice who betrayed his plan to Oxford City Police.
-The force briefed Morris and planned to catch Tuellman in the attempt.
-Morris took a keen interest in the preparations and insisted on attending every meeting.
+The force briefed Nuffield and planned to catch Tuellman in the attempt.
+Nuffield took a keen interest in the preparations and insisted on attending every meeting.

 On 28 May police ambushed Tuellman in Cowley in his car.
 Officers found him to be in possession of two automatic pistols, ammunition and items of disguise.
 Birmingham Assizes tried Tuellman and on 22 July convicted him.
 He served seven years' penal servitude.